Link search Menu Expand Document

 m.refresh(led);

-2.3 Coupled interaction
+2.3 Coupled LED Interaction

 See grid_studies_2_3.pde for this section.

-The previous code refreshes the grid constantly with every call of draw(), which we typically do not want to do– it doesn’t make sense to have the computer spend time redrawing the same thing constantly.
+The previous code refreshes the grid constantly with every call of draw(), which we typically do not want to do.
+It doesn’t make sense to have the computer spend time redrawing the same thing constantly.

-Next we’ll change the LED state to show which keys are being held, and only redraw when something has changed.
+So, let’s change the LED state to show which keys are being held, and only redraw when something has changed.

 We add a boolean variable dirty to indicate if the grid needs to be refreshed.
 We set this to true within setup() so the grid is immediately cleared upon start.